axoflow/axosyslog-core-docs/content/docs/chapter-manipulating-messages/customizing-message-format/reference-template-functions/_index.md

 Using the `format-cef-extension` template function has the following prerequisites:

-  - Set the `on-error` global option to **drop-property**, otherwise if the name of a name-value pair includes an invalid character, {{% productparam "abbrev" %}} drops the entire message.
+  - Set the `on-error` global option to **drop-property**, otherwise if the name of a name-value pair includes an invalid character, {{% param "product.abbrev" %}} drops the entire message.
 (Key name in CEF extensions can contain only the A-Z, a-z and 0-9 characters.)

     ```c